 The Ferry takes about 30 minutes one way and provides some pretty epic views of Lady Liberty.

-The Staten Island ferry runs on their weekend schedule on Christmas day, but don’t worry, there are tons of rides in and out.
+The Staten Island ferry runs on its weekend schedule on Christmas day, but don’t worry, there are tons of rides in and out.

 Wondering if you should do anything in Staten Island?
-No hate to Staten Island (I used to live there), but I’d say no. Just go back to Manhattan!
+Well, no hate to Staten Island (I used to live there), but I’d say no. Just go back to Manhattan for more Christmas festivities!

-The Staten Island Ferry deports from the White Terminal in NYC.
+The Staten Island Ferry departs from the White Terminal in NYC.
 You can find the Staten Island Ferry Schedule here.